Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

-The Arkansas State Red Wolves (1-3, 0-0 Sun Belt) are slight, 2-point underdogs in a road Sun Belt matchup against the Georgia Southern Eagles (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 at Allen E. Paulson Stadium.
-The game has an over/under of 65.5 points.
+Sun Belt opponents square off when the Georgia Southern Eagles (1-3, 0-0 Sun Belt) host the Arkansas State Red Wolves (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 at Allen E. Paulson Stadium.
+Georgia Southern is favored by 1.5 points.
+The contest has a point total set at 66.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.